Design

 d.
 Claims

 e.
-The period after Opening or PAO
+The period-after-opening symbol or PAO

 This symbol shows how long the product will last after the packaging has been opened for the first time.

-5. Food & Beverages
+5. Food and beverages

-b.
+a.
 Macronutrients per serving

-c.
+b.
 Serving size

 Every food or beverage packaging must mention the serving size on the information panel.
+That is, the amount of food that will be consumed by a customer, generally on a single occasion.

-d.
+c.
 Presence of flavoring or additives

-6. Alcoholic Beverages
+6. Alcoholic beverages

 Like food and beverages, the labeling requirement for alcohol depends on the region where it is sold.
 These are some of the requirements that are present in almost all regions.